hemangsk/campwiki/README.md

 ####It'd be really cool if you,<br>
 1. Create some new feature and would like to integrate in CampWiki.
 Pull requests are most invited.
 2. Open issues if you find bugs.
+3. Just so you know, the license is MIT.

 >Its' all about being community driven.  :bus: :bus: :dash: